The best knitting and fiber arts stores in Philly

 Whether you’re already an experienced crafter or you’re looking to try your hand at something new, you’re bound to need some supplies.
 Here’s a list of some of the best knitting and crafting stores in the Philly area.

 Unlike the other shops included in this list, Emani Milan isn’t an actual store.
 It’s a website with four yarn vending machines in the Philadelphia area.
-(They’re believed to be the first yarn vending machines in the world.)
 The concept was conceived by Emani Outterbridge (who goes by Emani Milan), a Black woman, Philadelphia native, crochet designer, entrepreneur, and influencer.
 She first learned to crochet at age of 12 while in a facility for adolescent girls.
 At 15, Outterbridge started a crochet fashion line, ManiwearByMani, which has been worn by Cardi B., Megan Thee Stallion, Lil Baby, and Drew Barrymore.
 Later, she created her own yarn line called Needles Designer Yarn, which offers super-soft eight-ply worsted weight acrylic yarn as well as cotton T-shirt yarn.
 You can purchase the yarn through her website or at one of the bright pink vending machines in the area.
 The site also offers crochet classes, patterns, and custom-made items.

 Echo Valley Fiber

 Gwen Coltrin opened Echo Valley Fiber in December 2016.
 It’s located in a 19th-century post office, where the original countertops and floors give the spot plenty of charm, while the shelving provides a ton of space for yarn.
 You can explore yarn from around the world along with a selection of accessories, bags, needles, and hooks for knitters and crocheters alike.
 If you’d like guidance with a project, sign up for a knitting help session through the website.
-Classes are limited to four guests and are held at the store on Tuesday, Wednesday, and Saturday from noon to 1 p.m. and 1:30 p.m. to 2:30 p.m.
+Note: The store is undergoing renovations and will reopen on Sept.
+27 — it will also open on Sept.
+6 for a four-day preview week.
+Classes resume in October.

 The Resource Exchange